-- We have incurred significant losses since our inception, anticipate that we will incur substantial losses for the foreseeable future, and may never achieve or maintain profitability.
-We had an accumulated deficit of \$143.2 million as of March 31, 2023. - We expect to rely on capital markets, and to a lesser extent, U.K. research and development tax credits and incentives, for additional funding to conduct our future clinical trials and to complete development and commercialization of our product candidates.
-If we are unable to access capital when needed, we would be forced to delay, reduce or eliminate our clinical development programs or commercialization efforts. - We have never generated any revenue from product sales, and we may never generate revenue or be profitable. - Our business substantially depends upon the successful development, regulatory approval and commercialization of ETX-123. - Preclinical and clinical development involves a lengthy, complex and expensive process with an uncertain outcome.
-The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, and the results of our clinical trials may not satisfy the requirements of the Food and Drug Administration (FDA) or comparable foreign regulatory authorities. - We have never commercialized a product candidate and we may lack the necessary expertise, personnel and resources to successfully commercialize any of our products that receive regulatory approval on our own or together with collaborators. - We face significant competition from other pharmaceutical and biotechnology companies and other research organizations and our operating results will suffer if we fail to compete effectively. - We rely, and expect to continue to rely, on third parties to conduct, supervise and monitor our preclinical studies and clinical trials, and those third parties may not perform satisfactorily, including by failing to meet deadlines for the completion of such trials or failing to comply with regulatory requirements. - We rely, and expect to continue to rely, on third parties to manufacture our clinical and ultimately commercial product supply.
-Those third parties may not perform satisfactorily, including by failing to meet product specifications, required demand or cost-efficient scale levels. - If we are unable to obtain, maintain and protect sufficient patent and other intellectual property rights for our product candidates and technology, or if the scope of patent and other intellectual property rights obtained is not sufficiently broad, we may not be able to compete effectively in our market. - We have identified material weaknesses in our internal control over financial reporting.
+- We may not be successful in identifying and implementing any strategic transaction and any strategic transactions that we may consummate in the future may not be successful.
+If we are able to complete any such transaction, it may not result in additional value to stockholders and may present additional challenges.
+We may also elect to pursue a dissolution and liquidation of the Company instead of a strategic transaction, which may impact the timing and amount of payments to our stockholders. - We have incurred significant losses since our inception, anticipate that we will incur substantial losses for the foreseeable future, and may never achieve or maintain profitability.
+We had an accumulated deficit of \$148.4 million as of June 30, 2023. - If we are unable to access capital when needed, it could force us to delay, reduce or terminate our product development programs, commercialization efforts, or other operations. - We currently have no source of product revenue, and we may never become profitable. - Our future success is dependent primarily on regulatory approval and commercialization of our future product candidates. - · Even if our future product candidates receive regulatory approval, they may still face future development and regulatory difficulties. - Preclinical and clinical development involves a lengthy, complex and expensive process with an uncertain outcome.
+The outcome of preclinical testing and early clinical trials may not be predictive of the success of later clinical trials, and the results of any future clinical trials may not satisfy the requirements of the Food and Drug Administration (FDA) or comparable foreign regulatory authorities. - We have never commercialized a product candidate and we may lack the necessary expertise, personnel and resources to successfully commercialize any of our products that receive regulatory approval on our own or together with collaborators. - We face significant competition from other pharmaceutical and biotechnology companies and other research organizations and our operating results will suffer if we fail to compete effectively. - We rely, and expect to continue to rely, on third parties to conduct, supervise and monitor our preclinical studies and clinical trials, and those third parties may not perform satisfactorily, including by failing to meet deadlines for the completion of such trials or failing to comply with regulatory requirements. - We rely, and expect to continue to rely, on third parties to manufacture our clinical and ultimately commercial product supply.
+Those third parties may not perform satisfactorily, including by failing to meet product specifications, required demand or cost-efficient scale levels.

+- If we are unable to obtain, maintain and protect sufficient patent and other intellectual property rights for our product candidates and technology, or if the scope of patent and other intellectual property rights obtained is not sufficiently broad, we may not be able to compete effectively in our market. - We have identified material weaknesses in our internal control over financial reporting.
 If we are unable to remediate these material weaknesses, or if we identify additional material weaknesses in the future or otherwise fail to maintain effective internal control over financial reporting, we may not be able to accurately or timely report our financial condition or results of operations, which may adversely affect our business.